phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

    ![](../../images/table-view-controller-name.png)

-3. Next we’ll need to use the new `TableViewController` class we created by setting it as our native View Controller from within the Storyboard of our native view.
+3. Next we'll need to use the new `TableViewController` class we created by setting it as our native View Controller from within the Storyboard of our native view.
 Ensure the native scene is selected and change the View Controller class to `MyTableViewController` (or to the value you named it in the above) in the *Identity Inspector*.

    ![](../../images/table-view-controller-class.png)

-4. Since there’s still nothing visible from a UI perspective in the native view, we’ll need to add the actual Table control itself that the `MyTableViewController` class will manage.
+4. Since there’s still nothing visible from a UI perspective in the native view, we'll need to add the actual Table control itself that the `MyTableViewController` class will manage.
 This control is represented by a `UITableView` class and will replace the current default `UIView` there (denoted by the *View* object in the *Document Outline*).
 Delete the current View In the *Document Outline* located under Native View by selecting it and pressing delete.
 Now drag a *Table View* component from the *Object Library* into the Native View.
 The result should look like the following: